oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 The following attributes are exported:

-* `analytics_cluster` - DEPRECATED -- please use HeatWave API instead.
-A summary of an Analytics Cluster.
-	* `cluster_size` - The number of analytics-processing compute instances, of the specified shape, in the Analytics Cluster.
-	* `shape_name` - The shape determines resources to allocate to the Analytics Cluster nodes - CPU cores, memory.
-	* `state` - The current state of the MySQL Analytics Cluster.
-	* `time_created` - The date and time the Analytics Cluster was created, as described by [RFC 3339](https://tools.ietf.org/rfc/rfc3339).
-	* `time_updated` - The time the Analytics Cluster was last updated, as described by [RFC 3339](https://tools.ietf.org/rfc/rfc3339).
 * `availability_domain` - The availability domain on which to deploy the Read/Write endpoint.
 This defines the preferred primary instance.

 	In a failover scenario, the Read/Write endpoint is redirected to one of the other availability domains and the MySQL instance in that domain is promoted to the primary instance.
 This redirection does not affect the IP address of the DB System in any way.